CCTV stands for Closed-Circuit Television.

-Not all coaxial cables are suitable for CCTV camera installations.
+Not all coaxial cable should be used for CCTV camera installations.
 RG59 coax cable is the industry standard and best choice for CCTV systems and HD over coax systems.

-But more commonly Cat5 and Cat6 used is now for IP camera installations.
+But more commonly Cat5 and Cat6 is now for IP cameras

-An RG59 coax cable can run up to 600 feet and other larger cables can run longer distances
+An RG59 coax ca can run up to 600 feet other larger cables can run longer distances

 Yes, wireless cameras can slow down a network but not significantly.